alex-sokolov2011/alex-sokolov2011/README.md

 I am Alexander Sokolov, student of Data Science 💻 SkillFactory course.
 I received my excellent knowledge in algebra, mathematical statistics and probability theory at the Faculty of Mechanics and Mathematics of NSU 📚 (specialty in Computational Mathematics) and developed it while working as a high school mathematics teacher in Israel.
-In addition, I have a great background in understanding business in terms of commerce (in retail, in the distribution of goods and technically complex equipment)

 **Stack**:  Python (Pandas, Numpy, Matplotlib, Seaborn, SciKit-Learn, bs4, Shapely), SQL, Linux, Git
 **IDE**: VS Code, PyCharm, Jupyter Notebook